 Young adults and adults have the same access to vocational trainings as nationals.
-However, the access is hindered by the fact that the trainings granted by law are only available in Hungarian, thereby the law does not take into account the specific needs of beneficiaries of international protection as a vulnerable group.
-On the other hand though, beneficiaries of international protection face no administrative obstacles when accessing such trainings.
+However, access is hindered by the fact that the trainings granted by law are only available in Hungarian, thereby the specific needs of beneficiaries of international protection as a vulnerable group are not taken into account.
+On the other hand, beneficiaries of international protection face no administrative obstacles in accessing such trainings.

 Section 77(1)(d), (2) and Section 93 Child Protection Act.

 Information provided by the Directorate-General for Social Affairs and Child Protection on 7 April 2022.

 Information received from the Jesuit Refugee Service by the HHC on 3 March 2023.